 Bottom Line: While the PetTech Professional Dog Grooming Kit is affordably priced and built better than most other cheap dog clippers, it will still have trouble keeping up with the other models we review here.
 It’ll likely allow you to trim your dog’s fur several times before wearing out, but it may still be a good choice for owners trying to groom their dog on a budget.
 Also, the lifetime warranty provided by the manufacturer should provide you with peace of mind.

-Understandably, a lot of owners interested in grooming their own dog wonder if they can just use clippers made for humans.
+Understandably, a lot of owners interested in grooming their dog at home wonder if they can just use clippers made for humans.
 After all, you may even have a set of human hair clippers already in a bathroom cabinet.

 But unfortunately, there are three reasons you can’t: